hhvm/user-documentation/guides/hhvm/00-getting-started/01-getting-started.md

 ## Running Hack files

-HHVM runs both PHP and [Hack](/hack/getting-started/getting-started).
+HHVM runs [Hack](/hack/getting-started/getting-started) code.
 Hack is Facebook's language that extends the syntax of PHP to offer type-checking as well as numerous [additional language features](/hack/).
 We created a simple Hack program above when testing HHVM.

 To test and run a Hack file, make sure you are running the `hh_client` typechecker; otherwise you'll be missing out on a lot of your type errors in your Hack code.
-The simplest way to make a PHP program a Hack program is to simply change the prologue of the file to `<?hh` to indicate it's Hack.
-Then you can immediately start benefiting from these features.

 ## Learning Hack and PHP